-As we enter the third full year of our Group Strategy rollout, the College continues to be recognised within the FE, Social Enterprise, and wider education sectors as a key player in this space.
+As we approach the final year of our Group Strategy rollout, the College continues to be recognised within the FE, Social Enterprise, and wider education sectors as a key player in this space.
 We have continued to influence the work of the GLA and Bloomberg in the development of the London Anchor Charter, and the design and development of the London Anchors Impact framework, through which local economic recovery is being aligned to community wealth-building activity.
 The approach being adopted has been modelled on London South East Colleges' work and the methodology implemented by our Group.
 As a result, we have been asked to join the London Social Value Taskforce.

-Interestingly, the College is now seeing through funding applications and contract opportunities a requirement for providers to articulate progress and impact as an Anchor Institution.
-As a College, we are well advanced in this area of work because of our progress on the group strategy over the past three years.
+Interestingly, the College continues to see through funding applications and contract opportunities a requirement for providers to articulate progress and impact as an Anchor Institution.
+As a College we are well positioned to respond to these requirements because of our progress on the group strategy over the past four years.